antarctica/embedded-maps/README.md

 ### Status

 > [!IMPORTANT]
-> This a beta service and is available for general use but may contain bugs.
+> This is a beta service and is available for general use but may contain bugs.
 >
 > We [welcome feedback](mailto:magic@bas.ac.uk) from users on how it can be made better.